IEBC approves use of manual registers in parts of Kakamega, Makueni counties

 At the same time, Cherera said elections in Eldas Constituency, Wajir County, had been adjourned after gunmen attacked the county tallying centre on Monday night.

-She has since promised that voting in the area will resume once the issue has been resolved.
+She promised that voting in the area will resume once the issue has been resolved.

+In Turkana County, Cherera said there was a road accident involving a Presiding Officer and two clerks from Kalokol ward.
+The three were rushed to the hospital and have since been replaced.

+Cherera also said that security-related issues had delayed the opening of the polling stations in Dadaab, Garissa County.